Extreme coefficients of multiplicity Tutte polynomials

+If a multiplicity matroid $\mathcal{M}$ is an arithmetic matroid, then the multiplicity Tutte polynomial of $\mathcal{M}$ is called the \textit{arithmetic Tutte polynomial} of $\mathcal{M}$ by D'Adderio and Moci in \cite{D'AdderioMoci}.
 The arithmetic Tutte polynomial contains much information, which, as far as we know, includes invariants of toric arrangements \cite{Moci, D'AdderioMoci}, arithmetic colorings and arithmetic flows in graphs \cite{D'Adderio2}, the dimension of the Dahmen-Micchelli space \cite{Moci}, the dimension of the De Concini-Procesi-Vergne space \cite{DeConcini}, the Ehrhart polynomial of the zonotope \cite{D'Adderio1}, the Ehrhart theory of Lawrence polytopes \cite{Stapledon} and so on.

-In this paper, we give the expressions of six extreme coefficients of multiplicity Tutte polynomials.
-In particular, as corollaries, the expressions of corresponding extreme coefficients of Tutte polynomial are deduced.
+A multiplicity matroid $\mathcal{M}=(X,rk,m)$ with the trivial multiplicity reduces to a matroid $M=(X,rk)$ and the corresponding multiplicity Tutte polynomial of $\mathcal{M}$ reduces to the Tutte polynomial of $M$.
+In this paper, we first obtain an expression of the general coefficient and the expressions of six extreme coefficients of multiplicity Tutte polynomials.
+Secondly, an expression of the general coefficient and the expressions of corresponding extreme coefficients of classical Tutte polynomial of matroids are deduced.